Mezosky/Feature-Extractor-SlowFast/README.md

 # Installation

-To install and run the current code, you must install the [SlowFast library](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md).
+To install and run the current code, you must install the [pySlowFast framework](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md).
 In other hand, you must install:

 ```
 pip install scipy
 pip install moviepy
+pip install decord
 ```

 Note: Sometimes `moviepy` may give some problems to execute the code, in that case please try this: